How to Build a Custom RV Engine Cover

 So, we corrected the mistake and finished the 1×2 frame, making sure to put 3 brace boards across the lower top flat section, as well as the higher top flat section.
 I put 3 brace boards because I wanted to make sure it could support us walking on it when necessary.

-At this point I cut the plywood to fit all of the different areas around the doghouse cover frame I had just finished.
+At this point, I cut the plywood to fit all of the different areas around the doghouse cover frame I had just finished.
 We used PureBond plywood because it’s formaldehyde free and environmentally friendly.
-We figure there’s enough off-gassing elements in the RV as-is so we plan to use greener products when we can.
+We figure there are enough off-gassing elements in the RV as-is so we plan to use greener products when we can.

 Now that I had the plywood in place, I could really start to see it coming together.
 All that was left to do was add the flooring and the finishing touches.

 The picture below shows me marking the first piece once I began adding the flooring to the larger top and middle sections.